Qaidam Basin: Resources

 The basin's large mineral deposits caused a great deal of investment interest from 2005.
 Qarhan Playa, a salt flat including about ten of the lakes, contains over 50 billion metric tons (55 billion short tons) of salt.

 Beneath the salt, Qaidam is one of China's nine most important petroliferous basins and its largest center of onshore production.
 The Qinghai Oilfield, exploited since 1954, includes the Lenghu, Gasikule, Yuejin-2, and Huatugou oil fields and the Sebei-1, Sebei-2, and Tainan gas fields.
 All together, it has proven reserves of 347.65 million metric tons (more than 2 billion barrels) of petroleum and 306.6 billion cubic meters (10.83 trillion cubic feet) of natural gas.
 Annual production capacity is about 2 million metric tons of petroleum and 8.5 billion cubic meters of natural gas.
-A pipeline connects the Huatugou field with the major refinery at Golmud, and the Sebei gas fields are connected to Xining, Lanzhou, and Yinchuan.
+A pipeline connects the Huatugou field with a major refinery at Golmud, and the Sebei gas fields are connected to Xining, Lanzhou, and Yinchuan.

-Qaidam has reserves of asbestos, borax, gypsum, and several metals, with the greatest reserves of lithium, magnesium, potassium, and sodium of anywhere in China.
+Qaidam has reserves of asbestos, borax, gypsum, and several metals, with the greatest reserves of lithium, magnesium, potassium, and sodium found anywhere in China.

 Transportation

 The Xining-Golmud rail line (the first stage of the Qinghai–Tibet Railway), which crossed the eastern part of the Qaidam Basin in the early 1980s, is an essential transportation link for accessing the region's mineral resources.
-As of 2012, additional rail lines are under construction.
-The construction of the Golmud–Dunhuang Railway started in October 2012; it is expected to be completed within 5 years.
-In the early 2012, Zangge Potash Co Ltd started the construction of a 25-km private railway from the Qarhan station on the Qinghai–Tibet Railway (near the eponymous salt lake) to their facilities nearby.
+Additional railroads spanning the basin include the Golmud–Dunhuang Railway completed in December 2019 and a 25 km private railway constructed by Zangge Mining Co., Ltd.

-As of the late 2013, preliminary planning is conducted for the Golmud-Korla Railway, which will stretch along the entire western part of the Qaidam Basin as well.
+The National Development and Reform Commission began conducting preliminary planning for the Golmud-Korla Railway in September 2013, which would stretch across the western portion of the Qaidam Basin.
+Construction began in November 2014 and concluded in 2020.